Making Your Indonesia Electronic Customs Declaration (e-CD)

 Taking Prescription Medicine into Indonesia

-Individuals who need to travel to Indonesia with medicine should carry a copy of the prescription, which should cover the full quantity of medication.
-It must be clear that the medicine is for personal use only.
+If you need to travel to Indonesia with medicine, you should carry a copy of the prescription, which should cover the full quantity of medication.
+It must be clear that the medicine is for personal use and only what’s needed during your stay.

-Foreign nationals should be aware that certain prescription drugs available in their home country may be illegal in Indonesia.
+Be aware that certain prescription drugs available in your home country may be illegal in Indonesia.
 It’s important to check with a doctor and the Indonesian embassy before departure.

 Traveling to Indonesia with Pets